Burgin’s Yard and Row

 Younger son Robert died in 1889, aged 32.

-She had two daughters, one was married.
-Fanny and Ike, son were at home.
+Adeline points out that “Mrs Holland had two daughters, one was married.
+The other daughter Fanny and son Ike were at home”.

 Born in 1853 Fanny Holland was ‘at home’ but by 1871 had gone into domestic service, eventually to find herself in Lenton, Nottingham where in April 1883 she married coal dealer Henry Hardy.